ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/course-introduction.md

 ## What we'll build

-Throughout this and the following two courses, you will build a website for Chico’s Cheese Bicycles Shop.
-Chico has developed a revolutionary bicycle made entirely out of cheese!
-Demand for the new bicycles is so high that Chico needs to get a website up as quickly as possible to handle orders and market their new products!
-When we’re finished with these courses, Chico’s site will look very much like this:
+Throughout our three courses, you will build a website for Chico’s Cheese Bicycles Shop.
+Chico’s has developed a revolutionary bicycle made entirely out of cheese.
+Demand for the new bicycles is so high that Chico’s needs to get a website up as quickly as possible.
+When we’re finished with these courses, Chico’s site will look like this:

-{{ image('/static/img/courses/beginner/image12.png', 311, 550, caption='Completed AMP page for this tutorial') }}
+{{ image('/static/img/courses/beginner/image14.png', 311, 550, caption='How the site looks at the end of the Advanced Course') }}

-You can click on [this link](https://nice-consonant.glitch.me/) to see a live preview.
-Play around with the site.
-We have videos, embedded tweets, a login form, an image carousel, and ways to share our site on social media!
-Open the navigation menu by clicking on the icon made of three lines in the upper-left corner (also called a ‘hamburger menu icon’).
-Once the menu expands, click on the link to view the list of products.
-Notice how the list of products can be both sorted by price and filtered by category.
+You can click on [this](https://nice-consonant.glitch.me/) link to see a live preview.
+Take a look around the site.
+We have videos, a registration form, an image carousel, and ways to share our site on social media.
+Open the navigation menu by clicking on the icon made of three lines (also called a “hamburger menu icon”) in the upper-left corner.

+Once the menu expands, click on the link “Our Products” to navigate to a list of products.
+Try sorting the list of products by price and filtering the list of products by product category.
 Click on any of the products.
-Notice how more details about that product pop up on the screen?
+Notice how more details about that product pop up on the screen.

-This site is a collection of features we see on many sites online today.
-This site was built entirely using AMP, and over the course of these lessons, you’re going to build this site yourself as well.
+We chose Chico’s site as our model because it offers a collection of features we commonly see on popular websites today.
+It was built entirely using AMP.
+Over the course of these lessons, you’re going to build this site from scratch.

 <div class="prev-next-buttons">
-<a class="button" href="{{g.doc('/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/our-first-amp-page.md', locale=doc.locale).url.path}}"><span class="arrow-next">Let’s dive in!</span></a>
+<a class="button" href="{{g.doc('/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/our-first-amp-page.md', locale=doc.locale).url.path}}"><span class="arrow-next">Our First AMP Page</span></a>
 </div>